AWS IAM Best Practices – Least Privilege & MFA

 Mobile or Web Identity Federation with Cognito

-• Amazon Cognito as the identity broker is a recommended for almost all web identity federation scenarios
+• Amazon Cognito as the identity broker is recommended for almost all web identity federation scenarios

 • Cognito is easy to use and provides additional capabilities like anonymous (unauthenticated) access